 Unfortunately, a little after the halfway mark the series starts to run out of steam; most of the worthwhile characters have had their moment in the spotlight, and the rants and social deconstruction get progressively less interesting.
 It'll hit something particularly funny now and then, but the last several episodes feel like they're grabbing at straws in the humor department, and I just didn't find myself laughing very often.
 The problem isn't that there's nothing worthwhile left in the concept; the "Zoku" sequel season drastically improves, proving that it's just poor execution here.

 The other issue is that the series is absolutely loaded with pop-culture (and just culture) humor in about every area you can imagine--it's like the Family Guy of Japan in that respect.
 It covers so much ground there are bound to be things you recognize (not to mention unexpected riffs on things as diverse as Snoopy and yaoi doujinshi).
 But, a large percentage of the jokes will go right by anyone who doesn't regularly watch TV and read the paper in Japan.
-Political jokes targeted at specific figures, frankly, are one of those things that just aren't funny unless you're from the country being skewered.
+Political jokes targeted at specific public figures, frankly, are one of those things that just aren't funny unless you're from the country being skewered.

 On the plus side, even if you only get 20% of the jokes you're still going to have something familiar on screen most of the time.
-Reason being, the series will rail through an increasingly rapid series of pop-culture references, and at some point just throw up a bulleted list--literally--of about a dozen additional items that there wasn't time to mention in any detail.
+Reason being, the series will rail through an increasingly rapid series of pop-culture references, and at some point just throw up a bullet-point list--literally--of about a dozen additional items that there wasn't time to mention in any detail.